Sparkster: Rocket Knight Adventures 2: Legacy

-A Sparkster comic based on the game was written by Nigel Kitching in the UK-made Sonic the Comic.
+A Sparkster comic based on the game was written by Nigel Kitching and drawn by Keith Page in the UK-made Sonic the Comic.
 In an interview, Kitching said that Sparkster was the easiest game to adapt into a story, due to it being similar to the Sonic the Hedgehog games.
 He was working on a second Sparkster story, but the plan was dropped when Fleetway was unable to obtain permission from Konami to use the character.

 The 2010 revival of the series, Rocket Knight, takes place 15 years after the events of this game.